DipanwitSen/ADAS/car_annotation/readme.md

 MXNet: An open-source deep learning framework developed by Amazon.

 Activation Functions:

+an activation function is a mathematical function that is applied to the output of a layer to introduce non-linearity into the model.
+Activation functions are used to enable the model to learn complex relationships between the input and output data.

 Sigmoid: Maps the input to a value between 0 and 1.
 ReLU (Rectified Linear Unit): Maps all negative values to 0 and all positive values to the same value.